 Have you ever considered a city-break in Romania?
-I bet you haven’t, although the East European country prides itself with a couple of exciting destinations to choose from whether you’re looking for fun, rich culture, vibrant nightlife, leisure or a romantic weekend.
+I bet you haven’t, although the Eastern European country prides itself with a couple of exciting destinations to choose from, whether you’re looking for fun, rich culture, vibrant nightlife, leisure or a romantic weekend.

 When it comes to city breaks most travelers are heading for famous cities such a Rome, Paris, Prague, London or Amsterdam, never taking into account other delightful corners of Europe.
 Even with the latest development of tourism in the former Soviet Bloc, Romania has remained among those few less-visited destinations.

 And if however the scenic Carpathian Mountains with their lovely resorts, breathtaking views and ski slopes manage to bring some overseas visitors in Romania during the winter, and the Black Sea Coast greets them with plenty of sunshine and beach parties throughout the hot summer months, not many know that Romania has a great potential of delivering some very interesting city breaks as well.

 Let’s take a look at Romania’s major and most beautiful cities and find out together which one of them suits you the best: